 Runners who cross the finish line in under 6 hours and are outside the top 10 receive a coveted Wally Hayward medal,

-Female athletes who finish under 7h30 and outside the top 10 will receive the Isavel Roche-Kelly medal – a new medal introduced for the first time in 2019.
+Female athletes who finish under 7h30 and outside the top 10 will receive the Isavel Roche-Kelly medal – introduced for the first time in 2019.
 Men who finish in under 7h30 receive a Silver medal.

 The Bill Rowan medal cut-off happens 9 hours after the start, at 2:30 pm.
 The new Robert Mtshali medal will go to those who follow in under 10 hours (3:30 pm finish), with Bronze medals given to athletes who complete the run within the 11-hour cut-off at 4:30 pm.